 Intrinsic factor is a protein created by the parietal cells that line the stomach wall.
 It binds to B12 to form a complex that is necessary for the absorption of the B12 in the small intestine.
 40-60% of PA patients test positive for IFAs.

-The guidelines indicate that all patients suspected of having pernicious anemia should have a test for intrinsic factor antibodies, no matter what their serum B12 levels are.
-Even in the absence of anemia, patients with low B12 (who don’t have food-bound cobalamin malabsorption or other clear causes) should be tested.
+The guidelines indicate that all patients suspected of having PA should have a test for intrinsic factor antibodies, no matter what their serum B12 levels are.
+Even in the absence of anemia, patients with low B12 should be tested.
+This is particularly important for those who don’t have food-bound cobalamin malabsorption or other clear causes.

-Testing positive for IFA confirms the diagnosis of pernicious anemia.
+If you test positive for IFA, this confirms the diagnosis of pernicious anemia.
 Testing negative doesn’t exclude diagnosis, because the test is not robust enough to detect all cases.
-If it comes back negative, you may ask to do it again several times just to make sure.
+If it comes back negative, you may ask to do it again a few times, just in case.

 Gastric Parietal Cells Antibodies (PCA)